appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

   <figcaption align = "center"><i>Fetch data from database</i></figcaption>
 </figure>

-You've connected to a database and created your first query to fetch the data.
+🚩 You've connected to a database and created your first query to fetch the data.

 ## Display data

 1. Navigate to **PAGES > User Information**.

-2. In the entity explorer to the left of the screen, click the **Widgets** tab, drag and drop a Table widget on the canvas leaving half the space on the right for the Form widget.
-On the property pane to the right of the screen, rename the Table widget from **Table1** to `usersTable`.
+2. In the entity explorer to the left of the screen, click the **Widgets** tab, drag and drop a Table widget to the left of the canvas.

+3. On the property pane to the right of the screen, rename the Table widget from **Table1** to `usersTable`.

-3. In the **Table Data** property box, delete the default JSON data.
+4. In the **Table Data** property box, delete the default JSON data.
 Type in two curly braces `{{}}`.
 Enter `getUsers.data` between the braces.
 This code binds the `getUsers` query to the widget.

 :::info
 The mustache template `{{}}` is used to write JS code inside widgets and queries on Appsmith.